Optimal order placement in limit order markets: An optimal order routing algorithm

 Practical applications require a fast and flexible method for optimizing order placement across multiple trading venues.
-As their number $K$ increases, it becomes progressively more difficult to calculate the objective function $V(X)$ in Problem 1 which is a $K$-dimensional integral, and also to obtain analytical solutions for that problem.
-However, numerical solutions can be efficiently computed even in high dimensions based on stochastic approximation methods.
-These methods use samples of the order outflows $\xi_k$ and approximate the gradient of $V(X)$ along a random optimization path.
+As the number of venues increases, it becomes progressively more difficult to evaluate the objective function $V(X)$ - a $K$-dimensional integral - and to obtain analytical solutions for the order placement problem.
+In this section we propose a stochastic approximation method for efficiently computing the optimal allocation even in high dimensions.
+The idea is to sample order outflows $\xi_k$ and approximate the gradient of $V(X)$ along a random optimization path.
 Applying this approach for our problem formulation yields an intuitive iterative algorithm that updates trader's order allocation in response to past order execution outcomes.

 Our numerical solution is based on the robust stochastic approximation algorithm of \cite{Nemirovski2009}.
-Consider an objective function $V(X)\eqdef \mathbb{E}[v(X,\xi)]$ to be minimized and denote by $g(X,\xi)\eqdef\nabla v(X,\xi)$ where the gradient is taken with respect to $X$.
-The stochastic approximation algorithm tackles the problem of minimizing $V(X)$ in the following way:
+Denote by $g(X,\xi)=\nabla v(X,\xi)$ the gradient of $v(X,\xi)$ with respect to $X$.
+The idea is to use a random samples $\xi^n\in\mathbb{R}^{K}$ from $\xi$ to approximate, iteratively, $V(X)$ and its gradient: 6pt

 6pt